Changepoint Detection in Complex Models: Cross-Fitting Is Needed: A unified theory

-Condition \ref{cond:predict} underscores that the model fitting procedure should predict accurately on \textit{nearly homogeneous} data segments identified within $\homo$. {These segments include intervals where each endpoint should be within a distance of $O(\dacc\Delta_{k-1}^{-1})$ or $O(\dacc\Delta_k^{-1})$ samples from a changepoint.} Notably, for linear models with squared loss, this condition manifests as $\|\hf_{I\backslash J_m}-\f_{I}^\circ\|^2_\Sigma\lesssim \dacc/\size{I}$, which relates to parameter estimation error bound in the $L_2$-norm.
-For lasso fit with an appropriately prespecified regularizer, $\dacc=s_n\log p$, where $s_n$ denotes sparsity and $p$ is the dimension of covariates; {see, e.g., \cite{kaul_efficient_2019-1} and \cite{xu2022change}.} The rate varies depending on the model, inherently determining the precision of estimated changepoints.
+Condition \ref{cond:predict} underscores that the model fitting procedure should predict accurately on nearly homogeneous segments identified within $\homo$.
+These segments include intervals where each endpoint should be within a distance of $O(\dacc\Delta_{k-1}^{-1})$ or $O(\dacc\Delta_k^{-1})$ samples from a changepoint.
+Notably, for linear models with squared loss, this condition manifests as $\|\hf_{J_{-m, I}}-\f_{{I}}^\ast\|^2_\Sigma\lesssim \dacc/\size{I}$.
+For lasso fit with an appropriately prespecified regularizer, $\dacc=s_n\log p$, where $s_n$ denotes sparsity and $p$ is the dimension of covariates; {see, e.g., \cite{kaul_efficient_2019-1} and \cite{xu2024change}.} The rate varies depending on the model, inherently determining the precision of estimated changepoints.